Petercom/Huaqing/Personal-social-model.md

 # Huaqing

-We need build a social model that we know well !
+We need to build a social model that we know well!

+The participants can model their relationship and the society.

-let us make the society efficient !
+Let us make the society efficient!